OSGP/Documentation/chapter3/section5.md

 - **[GetSetAlarmNotificationsResponse](./section3.x/GetSetAlarmNotificationsResponse.md)** is a request which returns the response from the [SetAlarmNotifications](./section3.x/SetAlarmNotifications.md) request.
 - **[SetEncryptionKeyExchangeOnGMeter](./section3.x/SetEncryptionKeyExchangeOnGMeter.md)** is a request to transfer and set a G-meter key on a device.
 - **[GetSetEncryptionKeyExchangeOnGMeterResponse](./section3.x/GetSetEncryptionKeyExchangeOnGMeterResponse.md)** is a request which returns the response from the [SetEncryptionKeyExchangeOnGMeter](./section3.x/SetEncryptionKeyExchangeOnGMeter.md) request.
-- **[SetActivityCalendar](./section3.x/SetActivityCalendar.md)** is a request to set several parameters on a E-meter such as tariffs per day in a weekprofile.
+- **[SetActivityCalendar](./section3.x/SetActivityCalendar.md)** is a request to set several parameters on an E-meter such as tariffs per day in a weekprofile.
 - **[GetSetActivityCalendarResponse](./section3.x/GetSetActivityCalendarResponse.md)** is a request which returns the response from the [SetActivityCalendar](./section3.x/SetActivityCalendar.md) request.
 - **[GetAdministrativeStatus](./section3.x/GetAdministrativeStatus.md)** is a request to retrieve the current AdministrativeStatus setting.
 - **[GetGetAdministrativeStatusResponse](./section3.x/GetGetAdministrativeStatusResponse.md)** is a request which returns the response from the [GetAdministrativeStatus](./section3.x/GetAdministrativeStatus.md) request.